Marketplace APIs & Tools

 Clever Cloud allows its Marketplace partners to provide services as add-ons with revenue sharing.
 Thus, they can be available to purchase and provision from the Console, Clever Tools, the API or other integrations such as the Terraform provider.

 You want to help us to offer more services to our users?
-Just reach us: partnership@clever-cloud.com.
+Contact us.
 Then, you will be able to use our dedicated tools and APIs to provide your service as an add-on, whether they’re hosted on Clever Cloud or not.

 Add-on Manifest